 Shoulder Simulation Training

 As part of a commitment to education and training, we allow access to our state-of-the-art virtual reality arthroscopic surgical simulator for training, skills development, skills assessment and research.
-This is part of the development of a training facility for surgical and diagnostic skills.
-This facility is at Wrightington Hospital as part of the new Surgical Innovations Laboratory.

 - Virtual Reality Shoulder & Knee Surgical Simulator

 - Cadaver training courses (Wrightington only)